 This elective is for “foodies” and those wishing to taste some of Tel Aviv’s best food and libations.
-Possible sites include cooking and lunch at a Tel Aviv cooking studio; a walking and tasting tour of the Levinsky Market; a culinary tour in B’nei Brak; and wine and spirits tasting. (*Additional Fee Associated; Maximum 2 buses available)
+Possible sites include a tour of the Levinsky Market with a culinary celebrity, a hands-on cooking experience and lunch at a Tel Aviv cooking studio; and wine and spirits tasting. (*Additional Fee Associated; Maximum 2 buses available)

 This elective will take you to cutting-edge companies where you’ll meet with CEOs tackling Israel’s and the world’s greatest social challenges–from sustainability and energy solutions, through Fem-tech and Food-tech, to integrating marginal populations into today’s world.
+Site visits will include a demonstration from Water-Gen, a visit to Israel's brand-new, state-of-the-art National Blood Center, and a special lunch presentation from Innovation Africa.
 See first-hand how Israel is leading social innovation through hi-tech.
 The elective will also present the shift from Start Up Nation to Technological Nation.

 This elective will explore the various places, programs, and artists who continue to put Tel Aviv on the map as a major destination place for art and culture opportunities.
 Site visits might include touring Tel Aviv's architecture and street art; meetings with some of Tel Aviv's top artists; and other opportunities to learn about the art scene in many of Tel Aviv's hip neighborhoods.